bcit-ci/CodeIgniter/user_guide_src/source/libraries/zip.rst

 	.. method:: read_file($path[, $archive_filepath = FALSE])

 		:param	string	$path: Path to file
 		:param	mixed	$archive_filepath: New file name/path (string) or (boolean) whether to maintain the original filepath
+		:returns:	TRUE on success, FALSE on failure
-		:returns: bool
+		:rtype:	bool

 		Permits you to compress a file that already exists somewhere on your server.
 		Supply a file path and the zip class will read it and add it to the archive::